begen/begen.github.io/_posts/2021-10-27-aws-sagemaker-diab.md

 <p>In Jupyter, create a new conda_python3 notebook.</p>

-<p>Below code imports the required libraries amd defines environmental variables needed to prepare the data, train the ML Model, and deploy the ML Model.
+<p>Below code imports the required libraries amd defines environmental variables needed to prepare the data, train the ML Model, and deploy ML Model

 </p>